s3r3t0/sereto/docs/getting_started/installation.md

     winget install --source winget --exact --id JohnMacFarlane.Pandoc
     ```

 For certain installations (e.g., using `uv`), it is recommended to install the `pandocfilters` package system-wide.
-This is because the Pandoc tool is executed in a new process, which will not have access to the virtual environment.
+This is because the Pandoc tool is executed in a new process, which will not have access to SeReTo dependencies.

 ```sh
 pip install pandocfilters